AkshayAlenchery/picter-app/README.md

 # Picter

-### A photosharing application made using MERN stack
+### A photo sharing application made using MERN stack